Rabbi YY Jacobson

 Three Names

 The sight of this bird is remarkably keen and piercing.
-From the vast elevation to which it soars when in search of food, it is able to survey the face of the land beneath, and to detect the partridge, quail, chicken, or other creature that will become its food.
+From the vast elevation to which it soars when in search of food, it can survey the face of the land beneath, and detect the partridge, quail, chicken, or other creature that will become its food.

 The Talmud’s Observation